 To add a flow coming out of the stock, make sure that you start the flow inside the stock box and drag it out of the stock while holding down the mouse.

 · If you can't enter formulas, are you in modeling mode?
 If you double click on icons to put in initial values and find a blank screen, you are not in modeling mode.
-To get into modeling mode, click once on the globe icon on the left hand side of your screen, so that it changes to a X2 (Chi-square) symbol.
+To get into modeling mode, click the Model tab on the left hand side of your screen.
 You are now ready to start modeling.

 · Are their mistakes in your model?
 Make sure that there are no typos in your model.
 You should avoid typing in any variable names when defining flows; instead select them from the list on the left box.

 · Are your parentheses correct and balanced?
 Make sure that you have the flows going in the correct direction.

 · Are your icons connected?
 Make sure the connectors between the icons exist and are connected to the correct icons.

 · No graph appears when running?
 Have you defined the graph?

 · Do you need to manually set the scale of the Y-axis so that the curves are scaled properly?